 HELPING CUSTOMERS ACHIEVE COMPLETE COMPLIANCE IN EVOLVING INDUSTRIES

 Environmental compliance is no simple matter, regardless of how much waste a facility may generate.
 As requirements evolve and regulatory bodies increase their focus on enforcement, adhering to all applicable regulations can seem like a blur of identification numbers, permit applications and mandatory reports.
 Despite this complexity, any business that fails to manage compliance and requirements can be exposed to fines and violations that have very real implications for brand perception and financial stability.
 Clean Earth provides hazardous waste reporting and consulting expertise to help customers manage the complicated demands of complete compliance.
-The team leverages decades of combined experience to help customers—from manufacturers to healthcare providers, retailers and others—comply with state and federal regulations.

 The Environmental Protection Agency (EPA) and state regulatory agencies require that most hazardous waste-generating facilities obtain identification numbers.
 The requirements for these ID numbers vary depending upon whether a facility is a Large Quantity Generator (LQG), Small Quantity Generator (SQG), or a Conditionally Exempt Small Quantity Generator (CESQG) and also upon whether or not the facility transports its own waste.
 In fact, application and license requirements can vary between states and also within each state, depending on which agencies implement a given hazardous waste program.
 Clean Earth's reporting and consulting experts manage this complexity to ensure that all EPA and state-required ID applications are completed.
 To remove the uncertainty from compliance, extensive regulatory knowledge is used to verify that each facility has the proper ID number and license based on location, waste type and waste quantity.